VII. 713 - Title IX - Sexual Misconduct Policy

 Barbara Cowherd, Associate Athletic Director

-Tijuana Julian, Dean of Students
+Tijuana Julian, Executive Vice President - Student Affairs & Dean of Students

-Bruce Callen, Associate V.P. for Academic Affairs-Operations
+Bruce Callen, Associate Vice President for Academic Affairs - Operations

 It is the responsibility of the Title IX Coordinator to: (1) receive complaints under this policy; (2) coordinate dissemination of information and education and training programs; (3) assist members of the University Community in understanding that sexual misconduct is prohibited by this policy; (4) answer questions about this policy; (5) ensure that employees and students are aware of the procedures for reporting and addressing complaints of sexual misconduct; and (6) to implement the Complaint Resolution Procedures or to designate appropriate persons for implementing the Complaint Resolution Procedures.
 The Deputy Coordinators will assist the Title IX Coordinator in carrying out these responsibilities.